Panamanian white-faced capuchin: Tool use

 Capuchins are considered among the most intelligent of the New World monkeys; they have been the subject of many studies on behaviour and intelligence.
 The capuchins' intelligence is thought to be an adaptation to support their feeding habits; they rely on ephemeral food sources which may be hard to find.
 In one particular study conducted in 2007, capuchins were found to be among the ten most intelligent primates, second to spider monkeys among New World monkeys.

 The use of stone tools is a marked difference between the gracile capuchins of the genus Cebus and the robust capuchins of the genus Sapajus.
 Although widespread in robust capuchins, only one case of habitual stone tool use has been reported by gracile capuchins.
 One population of Panamanian white-faced capuchins found in Coiba National Park in Panama has been observed using hammerstones and anvils to process fruits from Terminalia catappa, Bactris major, and Cocos nucifera (coconuts) and invertebrates such as nerite snails, hermit crabs, and Halloween crabs.

 The Panamanian white-faced capuchin is known to rub parts of certain plants into their hair.
 Plants used in this manner include citrus fruits, vines of the genera Piper and Clematis, monkey comb (genus Sloanea), dumb cane and custard apple.
 Ants and millipedes are also used in this way.
 It is not definitively known what this rubbing is for, but this may deter parasites such as ticks and insects, or it may serve as a fungicide or bactericide or anti-inflammatory agent.
 Alternatively, it may be a form of scent marking.
 The Panamanian white-faced capuchin also uses tools in other ways.
 It has been known to beat snakes with sticks in order to protect itself or to get the snake to release an infant, and it sometimes uses sticks as probes to explore openings.
 In captivity, it has been known to use tools to get to food or to defend itself, and in one case a white-faced capuchin used a squirrel monkey as a projectile, hurling it at a human observer.

-The Panamanian white-faced capuchin's intelligence and ability to use tools allows them to be trained to assist paraplegics.
+The Panamanian white-faced capuchin's intelligence and ability to use tools allows it to be trained to assist paraplegics.
 Other species of capuchin monkeys are also trained in this manner.
 Panamanian white-faced capuchins can also be trained for roles on television and movies, such as Marcel on the television series Friends.
 They were also traditionally used as organ grinder monkeys.